 If Scouts become rowdy, we ask, “What would happen if you acted this way in school?”
 We explain that adult leaders and their fellow Scouts deserve the same respect as their teachers.
 Finally, if you have a Scout who is virtually uncontrollable, you have to insist a parent or guardian accompany him to troop meetings and activities.

-A troop’s adult leaders and senior patrol leader can gather ideas and information at the monthly Boy Scout leaders’ roundtable on how to target activities for the age and skill level of boys who have trouble concentrating.
+A troop’s adult leaders and senior patrol leader can gather ideas and information at the monthly Scout leaders’ roundtable on how to target activities for the age and skill level of Scouts who have trouble concentrating.

 A Scout who disrupts a meeting by clowning around may not understand the meeting’s topic and know little, if anything, about it.
 He may be afraid of making a mistake or failing in front of his peers.